The introduction.

 Now Board 5 is another variation of my favorite board from the first game of the same number.
 This time, however, the rotating seaweed is in the center of the screen.
 The seaweed now has a barrier as well, making you move around a bit to get to the switch.
 This time, the treasure gets placed into the rotating seaweed, making it a bit of a challenge to grab.
 I’m so mean.

 At this point, you are halfway through Water Bug II.
-Now, as before, any deaths drop you back to the start.
-Not nice.
-It only gets worse from this point on.
-WB II is not a forgiving game, more so than the first.
-Again, I really should revisit that game mechanic here.
+Now, as before, any deaths drop you back to the start and it only gets harder from this point on.
+Water But II is not a forgiving game, even more so than the first.

-Now, with Board 6, I really go off the deep end.
+With Board 6, I really go off the deep end.
 This time you have a quadrant of boards and a switch.
 Nothing super exciting.
 Except for the 4 rotating barriers in the middle of the board.
 Yeah, that is tough.
 In fact, it is pretty hard to get through at all.
-In fact, it took me a good number of tries to get to the first switch.
+It took me a good number of tries to get to the first switch.

 There are a couple problems with this board.
 For one, too many blocks and not enough room to move.
 The patterns are hard to follow.
 The second problem is the routine that checks what you hit is off.
 You’ll often hit something you didn’t actually hit.
 It is very confusing and frustrating.